-For children – of all abilities – there are defined pathways with milestones set in development, education and care.
+For young adults – of all abilities – there are defined pathways with milestones set in development, education and care.
 The concerns and outcomes therefore are clearer cut… or are they?
-Individual programmes for children are charted with official monitoring and governance on practice.
-However the truth is that cultural judgements and social barriers are a major influence in the standards and delivery – especially in the case of children with additional needs.
+Individual programmes for young adults are charted with official monitoring and governance on practice.
+However, the truth is that cultural judgements and social barriers are a major influence in the standards and delivery – especially in the case of young adults with additional needs.

-The next steps of further education and employment become areas of uncertainty, facts clearly underlined by the national figures: Just over 1/3 of adults living with disabilities are in further education – 14% of whom have PMLD – but it is reported that a quarter of people living with disabilities have no qualifications compared with the national figure of 9%.
-Of the working population over 6.9million live with a physical or learning disability, with only one in ten adults with learning disabilities being in full or part-time employment.
+The important stages of further education and employment become areas of uncertainty, facts clearly underlined by the national figures: Just over 1/3 of adults living with disabilities are in further education – 14% of whom have PMLD – but it is reported that a quarter of people living with disabilities have no qualifications compared with the national figure of 9%.
+Of the working population over 6.9 million live with a physical or learning disability, with only one in ten adults with learning disabilities being in full or part-time employment.

-The figures will only increase; most notably 14-20% for adults with learning disabilities within the next decade.
-The issue, therefore, will only become more pronounced; the effects and solution requiring immediate social change!
+The figures will only increase; most likely by 14-20% for adults with learning disabilities within the next decade.
+The challenges, therefore, will only become more pronounced and long-term solutions will likely require significant societal change and readjustment.